NgToanRob/Django-AppServer/readme.md

 ## Install Docker and docker compose

 We should follow this tutorial in docker docs to install Docker in your operation systems.
-My OS is Ubuntu 22.04 and below lines are my workflow after installing them.

 We have 3 services in this compose, there are web app, postgresql database and server engine nginx.
 ```bash